|It's here on Google Maps.|

 Note also the separate pedestrian path and the lighting to preserve social safety at night-time.
 The upcoming tunnel, which gives cyclists a short-cut under the railway line, is always lit.

-It is quite often the case that people from outside the Netherlands, as well as those from inside the Netherlands, greatly overestimate the danger posed by bromfietsen - the small mopeds / scooters which are allowed on cycle-paths.
+It is quite often the case that people from outside the Netherlands, not to mention those born and bred here, greatly overestimate the danger posed by bromfietsen and snorfietsen - the small mopeds / scooters which are allowed on some cycle-paths.

 There are two classes of mopeds.
-The slow ones which can travel at up to 25 km/h (the same speed as an electrically assisted bicycle) and which don't require the rider to wear a helmet and which are allowed on the cycle-paths in just the same way as are electric assisted bicycles.
-The faster mopeds are limited to 45 km/h, which require helmets and which are allowed only on some rural cycle-paths but are allowed on some rural cycle-paths, where they occasionally provide entertainment for faster cyclists.
+The slow ones can travel at up to 25 km/h, the same speed as an electrically assisted bicycle, and don't require the rider to wear a helmet.
+These are allowed on the cycle-paths in just the same way as are electric assisted bicycles.
+The faster mopeds are limited to 45 km/h and require the rider to wear a helmet.
+These are not allowed on urban cycle-paths but are allowed on some rural cycle-paths, where they occasionally provide entertainment for faster cyclists.

 It's also worth reflecting on how few mopeds there are.
 Due to being noisy and smelly and attracting attention, people often greatly overestimate the number of mopeds in the Netherlands.
 Actually their numbers are much smaller than people think.

 - The main railway station in Groningen currently has parking for more than 11000 bicycles, there is space provided for only about 10 mopeds.

 - In the most remote suburb of Assen, where for every 100 people there are 116 bicycle trips per day, just 3 trips are made by moped.

 - In a video which shows cyclists crossing a bridge, one moped makes more noise than several hundred bikes